rantropov/RealTimeBidding/Thesis/OnlineAdvertising.rst

 **********************************

 Online advertising is a form of marketing which uses internet as medium to deliver advertising or promotional message to internet browsers.
 [20]
+Similar to other advertising media, online advertising has publishers and advertisers.

 Taxonomy
 ========